threeport/threeport/docs/dev/definitions-instances.md

 * If an object attribute is likely to be consistent across many different instances, the field that controls that attribute should likely be in the definition.
-* If there are many differnt choices for an attribute, it should likely be in the instance, as putting it in the definition will often lead to a sprawl of many different definition choices.
+* If there are many different choices for an attribute, it should likely be in the instance, as putting it in the definition will often lead to a sprawl of many different definition choices.
 * If an attribute will often vary depending on the use case, it should likely be